caldwell-matthew/lightintheironcage/content/posts/Liar-Fool-Or-Messiah.md

 > Some say patronizingly
 > With who He claimed to be
 > The choices are one of three:
-> Liar, fool, or Messiah!
+> Liar, fool, or Messiah!"
 > -- [**Theocracy** - _Liar, Fool, Or Messiah_](https://open.spotify.com/track/6EzVRnzx6WdFbZu83yqPzH)

 > “I am trying here to prevent anyone saying the really foolish thing that people often say about Him: I’m ready to accept Jesus as a great moral teacher, but I don’t accept his claim to be God.
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic — on the level with the man who says he is a poached egg — or else he would be the Devil of Hell.
 You must make your choice.